nickybakes/Steel-Heel-Jam-Game/README.md

 - Once filled, you're given a buff for the rest of the match.
 Get enough buffs and you'll ignite the powerful Heel Fire and devastate your opponents.
 - You can pick up and use weapons thrown in by the audience.

-I designed and developed player movement, combat and weapon interactions, computer controlled bots.
+I designed and developed the game's rules/logic, player movement, combat and weapon interactions, computer controlled bots, animation systems, and scalable multiplayer logic.
 My goal was to make a hectic game that anyone can pick up and master.
 We did lots of playtesting to fine tune everything to just the right level of chaos and competitiveness.
 I also created all the art in the game, and wrote many of the voice lines for the announcer (voiced by Kieran Newell).

 Steel Heel Jam was created in 3 months by Nick Baker, Brian Kiss, Joshua Quinones, and Sam Lambermont.